planetfederal/workshops/tutorials/lidarkml/src/index.rst

 * downloading the data and loading it into PostgreSQL using the LIDAR tools included in `OpenGeo Suite 4`_;
 * visualizing and exposing some of the data using GeoServer and Google Earth;
 * analyzing and elevating a building footprints layer against the LIDAR; and,
-* visualizing the elevated buildings using GeoServer and Google Early.
+* visualizing the elevated buildings using GeoServer and Google Earth.

 Installing Software